PoCInnovation/Workshops/software/4.Docker/README.md

 > You will need to use the commands `docker build` and `docker run` (with some extra arguments of course)<br>
 > Curl can be useful to test your API on `http://localhost:8080` , or simply open the URL in your browser

-You now have a docker image which contains a node API and everything necessary to run it without installing anything other else than Docker on your computer.
+You now have a docker image which contains a node API and everything necessary to run it, with only Docker installed on your computer.
 Say farewell to installations that destroy your dump!

 ## Step 3: Containerization of Epytodo with a docker-compose